What is the Cryosphere?

 The largest ice cap in Europe, Vatnajökull caps the Bardarbunga volcano in southeast Iceland.
 The Moderate Resolution Imaging Spectroradiometer (MODIS) aboard the NASA Terra satellite captured this true-color image on a sunny summer day. — Credit: NASA Worldview

-Ice caps are miniature ice sheets.
-An ice cap is a type of glacier, covering less than 50,000 square kilometers (19,300 square miles) and comprises several merged glaciers.
+An ice cap is a body of glacial ice covering less than 50,000 square kilometers (19,300 square miles) and typically comprises several merged glaciers.
 Like ice sheets, ice caps tend to spread out in dome-like shapes as opposed to occupying a single valley or set of connected valleys.
+Good examples of ice caps include the Agassiz Ice Cap on Ellesmere Island, and the Barnes Ice Cap on Baffin Island.

 1. Ice caps form primarily in the high-altitude polar and subpolar mountain regions.